 The CEO, Clinton Climate Initiative (CCI), is a member of the Clinton Foundation's senior leadership team with specific responsibility for leading and managing the Foundation’s climate change iniative with a focus on the Islands Energy Program.
 The Islands Energy Program, started in 2012, works with island nations to accelerate their transition to renewable energy through national strategic planning, project implementation, and local capacity building.
 This year the Islands Energy Program will expand to at least 3 new countries in the Caribbean.

-The CEO will provide leadership and guidance to CCI staff, collaborate closely with other Clinton Foundation programs including the Clinton Global Initiative, to advance the impact of CCI.
+The CEO will provide leadership and guidance to CCI staff, collaborate closely with other Clinton Foundation programs, such as the Clinton Global Initiative, to advance the impact of CCI.
 The CEO will lead strategic planning for the climate change iniative and engage program stakeholders including government, the private sector and other NGO partners, and mobilize existing and new resources to support the program.
+As a part of a small team,the CEO will also be directly involved in the execution of project work.
 The CEO will lead efforts on grant applications and other funding opportunities in partnership with the Foundation’s development team.

 The CEO will have responsibility for the strategy and direction of the CCI program.
 Working with Foundation leadership, the CEO will determine the strategic vision and funding path for the program.